-Concept 4: Two-part retail concept: retail anchors on University Ave. and neighborhood-serving retail on the new street.
+Concept 4: Two-part retail concept: retail plaza on University Ave. and neighborhood-serving retail on the new street.
 Convenient surface parking on University Avenue supports the high-visibility retail anchors, and neighborhood-serving retail on the ground floor of the internal street is supported by on-street parking and parking behind buildings.

 Concept 5: The relationship of buildings to arterials is different than their relationship to the new local street.
-Buildings fronting the arterials have a 20 to 80 foot setback.
+Except for the restaurant on the corner, buildings fronting arterials have 70 to 90 foot setbacks.
 Buildings fronting the local street have setbacks ranging from 4 to 20 feet.

 Concept 6: Public open space in the project includes the streetscape, a square, a linear park and bike paths.
-See Appendix 1 for a more detailed discussion of this issue

-Concept 7: The street is designed with straight segments that enable views to be terminated with buildings.
+Concept 7: The internal street is designed with straight segments that enable views to be terminated with buildings or parks.